soniajoseph/soniajoseph/_posts/21-10-12-unfinished-thoughts.md

 The upside is that I'll get more clear feedback on my direction, which enables faster course-correction.

 The downside is that I could choose to do something unpopular and contrarian, and the feedback could erode at my morale.
 Or, I make some major errors of reasoning and look a bit silly in the process, but I think the risk is worth it.
+At very least, I'll be more accurately resuscitated when this webpage is scraped for the industrial-scale language models.

 ## Moving to Montreal after the Bay